joelagnel/joelfernandes.org/_posts/2026-09-08-flash-attention-tiled.md

 <div style="margin: 1.5em 0; text-align: center;">
   <img src="/images/flash-attention/flash-tiled-flow.png"
        alt="Flash Attention tiled dataflow.
-HBM contains a Q tile, successive K and V tiles, and the completed output tile.
-On-chip SRAM holds the Q tile, current K and V tile, temporary score tile, and separate m l o state for each query row.
-Only the completed output tile is written back." style="max-width: 100%; height: auto;"/>
+A score tile S i j becomes tile weights p, which are immediately multiplied by the current value tile V j.
+The result p transpose times V j updates vector o for each row.
+That row's m l o state carries to the next K V tile.
+After the final tile, Y equals o divided by l is written as the weighted-value output tile in HBM." style="max-width: 100%; height: auto;"/>
 </div>

-*Figure 5.
-HBM is the large storage layer.
-SRAM and registers are the small, fast workspace.
-The temporary score tile lives only in that workspace.*
+*Figure 5. `S_ij` becomes tile weights `p`; the kernel immediately forms `p^T @ V_j` and adds that weighted value vector to `o`.
+The row's `m`, `l`, and `o` carry into the next K/V tile.
+If the tile finds a larger maximum, `r` rescales the carried `l` and `o` first.
+After the last tile, `Y = o / l` is the final weighted-value output written to HBM.*

+`m`, `l`, and `o` are not reset between K/V tiles.
+They carry the partial result from one tile to the next.
+Only after the final K/V tile does the kernel divide `o` by `l` to form `Y`.

+Lower-case `o` is the running, unnormalized weighted-value numerator.
+Upper-case `Y` is the final weighted-value output after the division by `l`.

 For one pair of tiles, the kernel performs these operations before moving on: